-Plaza Espanya which is also known as Plaza de España in Spanish is one of the most important squares in Barcelona.
-Josep Maria Puig i Cadafalch was commissioned to design the plaza, it was built for the 1929 International Exhibition, which was held at the foot of Montjuïc, in the Sants-Montjuïc district.
-It is a lively plaza and it is located just out of the centre of town, where many of the main roads in Barcelona are, such as Gran Via, Parallel, Avinguda Reina Maria Cristina, Carrer Tarragona and Carrer de la Creu Coberta intersect.
+Plaza Espanya which is also known as Plaza de España in Spanish.
+It is one of the most important squares in Barcelona.
+Josep Maria Puig i Cadafalch was commissioned to design the plaza.
+It was built for the 1929 International Exhibition, which was held at the foot of Montjuïc, in the Sants-Montjuïc district.
+Plaza Espanya is a lively plaza and it is located just out of the centre of town; where many of the main roads in Barcelona are, such as Gran Via, Parallel, Avinguda Reina Maria Cristina, Carrer Tarragona and Carrer de la Creu Coberta intersect.

 Sightseeing near Plaza Espanya Barcelona

 The main draw to Plaza Espanya is the Palau Nacional which is the Museum of Catalan art, stands regally up on the side of Montjuïc.
 It’s stunning and there is never a better time to see it than when it is lit up at night with the Magic Fountain of Montjuic in front.
 The Magic Fountain is a free music and light show based around the fountains and takes place from.
-It also houses one of Catalonia’s finest museums, the Museu Nacional d’Art de Catalunya (MNAC) which as designed by Josep Amargós.
+Plaza Espanya Barcelona also houses one of Catalonia’s finest museums, the Museu Nacional d’Art de Catalunya (MNAC).
+It was designed by Josep Amargós.

 Where to live in Plaza Espanya Barcelona